 j.
 The images must be anonymous and in the case of images pertinent to advertising campaigns, they must not contain any text or graphic elements, which were not part of the original exposure.
 Images containing text will be immediately disqualified.

 k.
 Submitted images must not be presented as being in the competition until after they are validated.
 The WPC Governing Committee will communicate the date from which the submitted images may be shown in public as accepted in the WPC Competition.

 l.
-The fee for team participation shall be € 400,00 regardless of the number of images a team chooses to enter.
+The fee for team participation will be, for one year only, and as a very exceptional case, € 100,00, to all teams.
+This is regardless of the number of images a team chooses to enter.
 There is no “per image” fee to participate.

 Rights, Licenses & Releases

 a.
 Submitting the team entries, team captains certify that all individual creators, whose images are selected for their team’s submission, are professional and artist photographers and present their original work, that they own all rights pertaining to the work or they possess the permission of the copyright holder to submit the work, as well as all necessary model release forms and permits pertaining to the image.

 b.
 Team captains also certify that all individual creators whose images are selected for their team’s submission agree to hold the World Photographic Cup harmless against all claims and liabilities arising out of the WPC’s consideration, display, or other non-commercial use of the image.

 c.
 Team captains certify as well that by agreeing to participate in their team’s World Photographic Cup submission, individual team members agree to license to the World Photographic Cup the right to display the image(s) on the WPC web site, in articles, exhibitions and publications pertaining to the World Photographic Cup competition, and for future WPC promotional purposes.